MikeDepies/Svelte-Resource-Guide/readme.md

 }
 ```

-We will only have one websocket connection open so we declare the websocket at the top level (i.e. singleton).
 We represent the websocket as a promise since we would like to prevent the ability to start writting mesages before connection is established.
 This will defer into an ```(undefined | Websocket)``` store later.

 ```typescript
 const { subscribe } = readable(undefined, (set: (value: WebSocket | undefined) => void) => {